pollen-robotics/cache_cache/README.md

 Many other caching implementations exist than can better fit other need.

+## Documentation

+See https://docs.rs/cache_cache for more information on APIs and examples.

 ## License

 This library is licensed under the Apache License 2.0.